nathanjhood/CxxWin/README.md

 The codebase automatically calls on the correct charset (think "ANSI" or "Unicode") for the build environment, pulls in the required header sets, and links itself to the required system libraries, thanks to modern compiler feature detection macros.

+Additionally, a 'high DPI aware manifest' is embedded into the application definition file, along with further compiler-level specifications to embed the application with some backwards compatibility for pre- Windows 7 environments.
+Modern compiler and language features automatically link the codebase with it's required system libraries and headers based on system platform, architecture, and other environmental features.
+Many portability and reusability features are coded in, meaning a lower dependency on buildsystems and less complex "configure/compile/build/link" runs.
+Some common build scripts are included to demonstrate this

+## How it works

 In principle, the codebase is structured such that the Win32-based code is layered into subsets of modules, primarily containing headers that define classes and helper functions that your project should inherit (using OOP and COM - see the docs linked above) in a local project-level set of files.

-## How it works

 For this purposes of this demo project, the "local project" files are located at the root of the '/include/(projectName)/' directory, and are as follows: